kartoza/qgis-gea-plugin/docs/src/user/manual/complete-gea-re-afforestation.md

 The GEA Reforestation Tool is designed to assist users in identifying and evaluating potential afforestation sites by providing access to various historical and current landscape imagery.
 Key features of the tool include:

 - Visualisation of historical imagery (Landsat)
-- Visualisation of current imagery (NICFI)
+- Visualisation of recent imagery (NICFI)
 - Interactive map canvas
 - Report generation for potential afforestation sites